What insurrection? Growing number in GOP downplay Jan. 6

-1 of20 FILE - In this Jan.
+1 of18 FILE - In this Jan.
 6, 2021, file photo, rioters try to break through a police barrier, at the Capitol in Washington.
 John Minchillo/AP Show More Show Less

-2 of20 FILE - In this Jan.
+2 of18 FILE - In this Jan.
 6, 2021, file photo, U.S. Capitol Police hold rioters at gun-point near the House Chamber inside the U.S. Capitol in Washington.
-Andrew Harnik/AP Show More Show Less 3 of20
+Andrew Harnik/AP Show More Show Less 3 of18

-5 of20 FILE - In this Jan.
+5 of18 FILE - In this Jan.
 6, 2021, file photo, people shelter in the House chamber as rioters try to break into the House Chamber at the U.S. Capitol in Washington.
-Andrew Harnik/AP Show More Show Less 6 of20
+Andrew Harnik/AP Show More Show Less 6 of18

-8 of20 Rep. Paul Gosar, R-Ariz., speaks with Reform Committee Ranking Member James Comer, R-Ky., listens during a House Oversight and Reform Committee regarding the on Jan.
+8 of18 Rep. Paul Gosar, R-Ariz., speaks with Reform Committee Ranking Member James Comer, R-Ky., listens during a House Oversight and Reform Committee regarding the on Jan.
 6 attack on the U.S. Capitol, on Capitol Hill in Washington, Wednesday, May 12, 2021.
-(Jonathan Ernst/Pool via AP) Jonathan Ernst/AP Show More Show Less 9 of20
+(Jonathan Ernst/Pool via AP) Jonathan Ernst/AP Show More Show Less 9 of18

-11 of20 FILE - In this Jan.
+11 of18 FILE - In this Jan.
 6, 2021, file photo, police try to hold off supporters of then-President Donald Trump who tried to break through a police barrier, at the Capitol in Washington.
-Julio Cortez/AP Show More Show Less 12 of20
+Julio Cortez/AP Show More Show Less 12 of18

-14 of20 FILE - In this Jan.
+14 of18 FILE - In this Jan.
 6, 2021, file photo, rioters try to break through a police barrier at the Capitol in Washington.
-John Minchillo/AP Show More Show Less 15 of20
+John Minchillo/AP Show More Show Less 15 of18

-16 of20 FILE - In this Jan.
+16 of18 FILE - In this Jan.
 6, 2021, file photo, supporters of then-President Donald Trump are seen outside the Capitol in Washington.
 Jose Luis Magana/AP Show More Show Less

-17 of20 FILE - In this Jan.
+17 of18 FILE - In this Jan.
 6, 2021, file photo, supporters of then-President Donald Trump try to break through a police barrier, at the Capitol in Washington.
-John Minchillo/AP Show More Show Less 18 of20
+John Minchillo/AP Show More Show Less

-19 of20 FILE - In this Jan.
-6, 2021 file photo insurrectionists loyal to President Donald Trump try to open a door of the U.S. Capitol as they riot in Washington.
-With riot cases flooding into Washington’s federal court, the Justice Department is under pressure to quickly resolve the least serious cases.
-Jose Luis Magana/AP Show More Show Less

 WASHINGTON (AP) — What insurrection?